INFINITE-TECHNOLOGY/BOBBIN/README.md

 Use `MDC` and change formatting of individual logging signatures - like `formatThrowable` in this case.

-`%format%` placeholder helps to reuse the base formatting (which itself can be also overridden using `format` parameter).
+`%format%` placeholder helps to reuse the base formatting (which itself can be also redefined using `format` parameter).

 ```yaml
 format: dateTime + delimiter + MDC.get("instanceUUID") + delimiter + level + delimiter + threadName + delimiter + className + delimiter + message